nickoala/telepot/README.md

 Everything discussed so far assumes traditional Python.
 That is, network operations are blocking; if you want to serve many users at the same time, some kind of threads are usually needed.
 Another option is to use an asynchronous or event-driven framework, such as [Twisted](http://twistedmatrix.com/).

 Python 3.4 introduces its own asynchronous architecture, the `asyncio` module.
 Telepot supports that, too.
 If your bot is to serve many people, I strongly recommend doing it asynchronously.
-Threads, in my opinion, is a thing of yesteryears.

 The latest Raspbian (Jessie) comes with Python 3.4.2.
 If you are using older Raspbian, or if you want to use the latest Python 3, you have to compile it yourself.
 For Python 3.5.1, follow these steps: